Ayomide-Philip/Classora/README.md

-# Classora Redesign – Expanded Student Ecosystem
+# Classora – Teach more, Manage less!

 ## 1. Executive Summary and Strategic Objective